-CDC and the American Academy of Pediatrics (AAP) continue to recommend that everyone 12 years of age and older be vaccinated against COVID-19.
+CDC and the American Academy of Pediatrics (AAP) continue to recommend that teenagers 16 and older be vaccinated against COVID-19, including a booster shot after the initial series.
 If you have questions or concerns, talk to a healthcare professional.

 - COVID-19: Caring for Children and Adolescents with Special Health Care Needs (AAP)

-CDC and American Academy of Pediatrics (AAP) recommend that all children over age 12 get the COVID-19 vaccine as soon as they are eligible.
+CDC and American Academy of Pediatrics (AAP) recommend that all children ages 6 months or older get immunized against COVID-19 as soon as possible.